Report an accessibility problem

 Career examples include:

-Students who complete the Master of Arts in English education may have the appropriate degree to be qualified to teach dual-credit English education courses.
+Certified teachers who complete the MA program in English education may be qualified to teach dual-credit English courses.

 Contact information